-Textbook buy back days are scheduled for the week of finals at the end of Fall, and Spring Semesters.
-Extended operating hours are offered for convenience of evening students.
+Textbook buy back days are scheduled for the week of finals at the end of Fall, and Spring Semesters, as well as various times during the summer.
+Extended operating hours and on-line shopping are offered for the convenience of evening students.